SS-Atlantis/AtlantisCmd/docs/pkg_development.rst

 The documentation for the :kbd:`AtlantisCmd` package is written in `reStructuredText`_ and converted to HTML using `Sphinx`_.
 Creating a :ref:`AtlantisCmdDevelopmentEnvironment` as described above includes the installation of Sphinx.
 Building the documentation is driven by the :file:`docs/Makefile`.
-With your :kbd:`atlantis-cmd` development environment activated,
-use:
+To do a clean build of the documentation use:

 .. _reStructuredText: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html
 .. _Sphinx: https://www.sphinx-doc.org/en/master/

 .. code-block:: bash

-    (atlantis-cmd)$ (cd docs && make clean html)

-to do a clean build of the documentation.
+    cd AtlantisCmd
+    pixi run docs

 The output looks something like:

 .. code-block:: text

-    Removing everything under '_build'...
+    ✨ Pixi task (docs in docs): make clean html Removing everything under '_build'...
     Running Sphinx v8.1.3
     loading translations [en]... done